 There are many more territories whose status is currently in dispute (check Wikipedia for a full list).
 However, the nine disputed territories listed above are states that the UN determines are “not UN members or observers”.

 The International Bank for Reconstruction and Development within the World Bank currently recognises 189 members.
-These are the 193 UN members, but do exclude: Andorra, Cuba, Liechtenstein, Monaco and North Korea, and include Kosovo.
+These are the 193 UN members, but do exclude: Andorra, Cuba, Liechtenstein, Monaco and North Korea, and includes Kosovo.

 Administrative Divisions